utsavkarkee/photosync/docs/docs/features/shared-albums.md

 A user can copy, delete and change the link settings he created for specific albums or assets, in order to do so;

-1. Go to the Immich home page.
+1. Go to the  Photosync  home page.
 2. Select the Sharing category.
 3. On the top right, select Shared links.